 Connecting the dots was easy.
-The difficult challenge was choosing the pet friendly attraction for each state!
-If you’re only making one stop per state, there’s a lot of pressure to pick the best.
+The difficult challenge was choosing the pet friendly attractions.
+If you’re only making one stop per state, there’s a lot of pressure to pick the best!

 Our goal was for you to get a true feel for the state based on the destination we selected.
 So we focused on places steeped in state pride, iconic natural wonders, and sights with historical significance.
 Our choices are also meant to provide a variety of activities for travelers and their furry companions.
 From beaches to mountain tops, bustling cities to quiet retreats, a canoe trip and a train ride – we give you the Ultimate Pet Friendly American Road Trip!

-The entire route is nearly 15,000 miles and would take months to complete!
-In reality, few people can get away for that amount of time with their pets.
+This entire route is nearly 15,000 miles and would take months to complete.
+In reality, few people can get away for that amount of time.

-To accommodate more people’s schedules, we broke the trip into sections allows you to take nine separate pet friendly vacations.
-And gives you the ability to plan each visit according to the weather.
+To accommodate more people’s schedules, we broke the trip into sections.
+This allows you to enjoy nine separate pet friendly vacations, and plan each visit according to the weather.
 Or string them all together, and take the trip of a lifetime!

 READ MORE ⇒ Tips for Traveling Alone with a Pet